Winner - Pontefract Reads

 They have also saved hundreds of old reading scheme books from being thrown into skips and have shared these with local families.

-Lynsey has been nominated for her fantastic mural on the wall facing the Stanley Orchard.
+Lynsey was nominated for her fantastic mural on the wall facing the Stanley Orchard.
 Lynsey spotted the wall when Stanley Residents Group were developing the community orchard and asked if she could create a mural to bring some colour to the area.

 Stanley Residents Group welcomed the offer and chose a design that combined what the area once was (a railway) and what its future is (the orchard).
 The work took many months which included her preparing the wall in a prima coat water barrier, using acrylic paint that won’t fade and sealing with a varnish.